Physicians are trained for clinical excellence -

 How are physicians assigned to a cohort group?

 The client services team of Good Leadership will interview each participant to learn about their motivation, goals, and leadership experience.
 The most effective cohort groups are comprised of people with similar motivation and varied backgrounds, skills, and experiences.
+Each cohort will be multi-specialty

 What mix of physician backgrounds, specialties, and experience will be in the program?

-While the early adopters of this program come from Orthopedics, there is specific outreach to large systems who have a full array of specialties.
 The intention is to have physicians with varied specialties and backgrounds, including large systems and smaller physician-owned groups.

 What are the main topics and subjects that are included in the program?

-Business Leadership
+Business Leadership:

-• Effective Board Governance and Participation
+• Effective Board governance and fiduciary responsibility

-Organizational Leadership
+Organizational Leadership:

-• Building a culture of Healthy Accountability
+· Building a culture of healthy accountability

-Personal Leadership
+Personal Leadership:

-Clinical Leadership
+Clinical Leadership:

 What do participants get from the Executive Coaching?